A self-guided tour of the public sculptures in the UNSW Art Collection

 The Dalton Building mosaics are some of the last examples of 1950s architectural decoration remaining in Sydney, as the majority of buildings from this era have been demolished.
 It is extremely fortunate these panels were included in the AICCM National Inventory of Outdoor Sculptures, Monuments and Cultural Material (1997).

-After standing for many years open to the elements these important mosaics were conserved and restored in 1998, when the undercroft was enclosed.
-The mosaics are now appreciated as a distinctive interior feature of a popular lower campus café.
+After standing open to the elements for many years, these important mosaics were conserved and restored in 1998 when the undercroft was enclosed.
+The mosaics are now appreciated as a distinctive interior feature of "JG's", a popular lower-campus café.

 The artist, Douglas Annand was a graphic designer, painter, illustrator and sculptor.
 Some of his major commissions include the massive mural for Wilson Hall at the University of Melbourne, the Celestial Comet wall at Sydney International Airport, the aquatic mural for the ex-P&O Liner House and the constellation mural at Mobil House, Melbourne.
 Annand won the Sir John Sulman Award for his work in 1941, 1947 and 1951.